Build language skills and cultural awareness in preparation for a future in business, government, academia, public health, and dozens of other fields.

-All graduate students must successfully complete an initial 6-week graduate summer session on the Vermont campus before establishing their candidacy for the MA degree.
-The MA degree requires successful completion of 12 course units.
+All master’s students must successfully complete an initial 6-week graduate summer session on the Vermont campus before establishing their candidacy for the German master’s degree.
+The master’s degree requires successful completion of 12 course units.
 Middlebury awards one unit of graduate credit (equivalent to three semester hours) for each graduate course.
 The normal course load is 3 course units per summer.

-- MA in Applied Languages in German (required abroad component)
+- Master in Applied Languages in German (required abroad component)

 - Doctor of Modern Languages (DML)

 The Master in German options offer the flexibility you need to earn a graduate degree in German while pursuing your academic and career goals.
 Learn from world-class faculty who are experts in graduate-level language teaching.
 To meet the challenges of the classroom, you will be supported by the Language Pledge®—an agreement to communicate only in German for the duration of your program.
 This helps create a total immersion environment, enabling you to make remarkable gains in fluency and cultural understanding.